| Main index | Section 4 | Options |

 struct session2_op {

-This request is similar to CIOGSESSION except that
+This request is similar to CIOGSESSION but adds additional fields.

 | CIOCCRYPTstruct, crypt_op, *cr_op | |